hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Which he writes up, his rivals to excel,
 >
-> And tho' no clients, has an "office bell".
+> And though no clients, has an "office bell".
 >
 > To credit all we see, and all we're told,
 >